 Once both marketing and sales have cleaned up their lead data and decided on a specific customer base, the AI system can take effect.
 A benefit of using AI is predictive analytics.

 This system can look at all the leads and compare them against financial and marketing data.
 It can even draw in information from social media campaigns.
-From this, the AI can predict future trends for lead generation, potential spend, and which campaigns or products would attract their attention.
+From this, the AI can predict future trends for lead generation, potential spending, and which campaigns or products would attract their attention.

 To free up some of your staff members to concentrate on all the new leads, an AI chatbot system, like Clickatell Touch, can be implemented to handle customers and queries.